SefcsikPeter/med_inf_proj_25S/README.md

 ## Requirements
 Due to the inclusion of numerous assets and a fully packaged Python environment with preinstalled libraries, the application requires around **2 GB** of storage.

 This application is a web-based system bundled as a desktop executable using Electron.
-As a result, it runs a local server and requires the following ports to be available on the host machine:
+As a result, it runs a local server and requires the following port to be available on the host machine:

 - Port **8000** – Used by the backend server (Python)

-- Port **4200** – Used by the frontend interface (Angular)
+The frontend is set to be hosted on port **4200** if ran from the terminal.

 ## Running and Building the Application